suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 - Simple Caeser Cipher with offset 13 (half the alphabet)
 - No need to use a _negative_ code to decipher (since `26 - 13` is `13`)
 - Try [here](https://rot13.com/)
-- Used for a while on the early days of the internet to avoid spoilers.
+- It was used for a while during the early days of the internet to avoid spoilers.
 Everything was plaintext.
-- Example: "Whow, I just saw Empire Strikes back!
+- Example: "Wow, I just saw Empire Strikes Back!
 I can't believe `Qnegu Inqre vf Yhxr'f sngure!`

 ---